hazelcast/hazelcast-reference-manual/src/ClusterUtilities/ManagingClusterState.md

 - **`ACTIVE`**: This is the initial member state.
 The member can execute and process all operations.
 When the state of the cluster is `ACTIVE` or `FROZEN`, the members are in the `ACTIVE` state.
 <br></br>
 - **`PASSIVE`**: In this state, member rejects all operations EXCEPT the read-only ones, replication and migration operations, heartbeat operations, and the join operations as explained in the [Cluster States section](#cluster-states) above.
 A member can go into this state when either of the following happens:
 	1. Until the member's shutdown process is completed after the method `Node.shutdown(boolean)` is called.
-Note that, when the shutdown process is completed, member's state changes to `ACTIVE`.
+Note that, when the shutdown process is completed, member's state changes to `SHUT_DOWN`.
 	2. Cluster's state is changed to `PASSIVE` using the method `changeClusterState()`.
 <br></br>
 - **`SHUT_DOWN`**: A member goes into this state when the member's shutdown process is completed.
 The member in this state rejects all operations and invocations.
 A member in this state cannot be restarted.